ts-rest/ts-rest/apps/docs/docs/serverless/routers.md

 import { contract } from './contract';

 export const postsRouter = tsr.router<
-  typeof contract,   // <-- You have to add the contract type here { userId: string } // <-- Add the extended part here.
+  { userId: string } // <-- Add the extended part here.
 This will be visible in request.userId
 >(contract, { ... });
 ```